xuuuluuu/xuuuluuu.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm currently engaged as a researcher with Bytedance Research's SEED Team in Singapore.
-Before this, I was a researcher at Huawei Noah's Ark Lab, also based in Singapore.
+I’m currently a researcher with the SEED Team at ByteDance in Singapore.
+Prior to this, I was part of the research team at Huawei Noah’s Ark Lab, also based in Singapore.

-My academic journey includes a collaborative PhD program with [Alibaba DAMO Academy](https://damo.alibaba.com/) and [Singapore University of Technology and Design (SUTD)](https://www.sutd.edu.sg/).
-I hold a Master of Engineering from [Massachusetts Institute of Technology (MIT)](https://www.mit.edu/) and a Bachelor of Engineering from SUTD, graduating with top honors.
+My academic journey includes a joint PhD program between the [Alibaba DAMO Academy](https://damo.alibaba.com/) and the [Singapore University of Technology and Design (SUTD)](https://www.sutd.edu.sg/).
+I also hold a Master of Engineering from the Massachusetts Institute of Technology (MIT) and a Bachelor of Engineering from SUTD, where I graduated with top honors.

-My research, primarily in Natural Language Processing (NLP), has led me to contribute to prominent conferences like ACL, EMNLP, NAACL, and AAAI.
-Additionally, I explore other machine learning areas, particularly Computer Vision (CV) and Speech Recognition.
+My research focuses primarily on Natural Language Processing (NLP), and I’ve had the opportunity to publish at leading conferences such as ACL, EMNLP, NAACL, and AAAI.
+I also actively explore other areas of machine learning, including Computer Vision (CV) and Speech Recognition.

-Presently, I'm immersed in advancing Multimodal LLM.
-If you're considering a research internship/full time in our dynamic group, I encourage you to reach out to me via email.
+Currently, my work centers on advancing Multimodal Large Language Models (LLMs).
+If you're interested in a research internship or full-time position within our dynamic team, feel free to reach out to me via email.

 <br/>